spicrd/fluidv4rs/README.md

 Create responsiveness inside your CSS variables!

 ## What is it?
-Fluidv4rs is a SCSS mixin that allow the creation of CSS variables that each contains a responsive value, it can be useful for font-size, spacing, etc...
+Fluidv4rs is a SCSS mixin that allow the creation of CSS variables.
+Each contains a responsive value, it can be useful for font-size, spacing, etc...
 Those variables will make the responsive part of a Front-end project easier to do.

 ## How it works
 The mixin takes a minimum and maximum value as well as a minimum and maximum viewport value.
-Those values represent pixels, but will be converted to rem in the variable.
+Those values represent pixel, but will be converted to rem in the variable.
 The responsiveness of those variables is due to a calculation inside a clamp, the formula is:
 ```
 min + (max - min) * ((100vw - minViewport) / (maxViewport - minViewport))
 ```